-Generally speaking, kittens and puppies need to be kept in a foster home until they are 8 weeks old.
-Kittens need to meet a weight requirement of 2 lbs.
+Generally speaking, kittens and puppies are the animals most in need and are often placed in a foster home until they are at least eight weeks old and meet a weight requirement of two pounds.
 Once the age and weight requirements are met, the animals are returned to SVACA and put up for adoption to forever homes.

 Who would make a good foster parent?